blooop/blooop/README.md

 ### Hi there 👋

 I'm a robotics research engineer with an interest in the design and operation of autonomous robotic systems.
 I am interested in high dimensional data visualisation as a tool to guide research and development, which is why I wrote the library bencher to make the process more streamlined.
+I have a unhealty obsession with [automation](https://xkcd.com/1319/)

 These are some technologies I use: